rvesse/stardog-docs/src/docs/owl2.html.md

 where **term** (possibly with subscripts) is either an URI or variable;
 **uri** is a URI; and **?var** is a variable.

-When executing a query, ABox BGPs are handled by Blackout, TBox BGPs are executed by Pellet, and Hybrid BGPs by a combination of both.
+When executing a query, ABox BGPs are handled by Stardog.
+TBox BGPs are executed by Pellet embedded in Stardog.
+Hybrid BGPs by a combination of both.

 ### Reasoning

 Intuitively, reasoning with a DB means to make implicit knowledge explicit.
-There are two main use cases for reasoning: infer implicit knowledge and discover modeling errors.
+There are two main use cases for reasoning: infer implicit knowledge and to discover modeling errors.

 With respect to the first use case, recall that MyDB<sub>2</sub> contains the following assertion and axiom: